CLIENT

 Summary

-Beyond community meetings, additional outreach efforts will include distributing a citywide survey to stakeholder focus groups, community events, and social media to capture input on public satisfaction and future park needs.
-TRG will additionally participate in pop-up events across the city to reach a wider audience and gather informal feedback from a broad audience.
-To ensure accessibility, TRG will translate key public collateral into Spanish and potentially three other languages, helping facilitate meaningful dialogue and ensuring the PNA reflects the diverse needs of Los Angeles residents.
+In each phase, TRG helped with the engagement of a variety of in-person sessions, virtual meetings, and equity-focused workshops.
+Beyond community meetings, TRG helped in the distribution citywide surveys to stakeholder focus groups, community events, and social media.
+Additionally, TRG participated in pop-up events across the city to reach a wider audience and gather informal feedback for each Phase's goal from a broad audience.
+To ensure accessibility, TRG translated key public collateral into Spanish and three other languages to help facilitate meaningful dialogue and ensuring the PNA reflects the diverse needs of Los Angeles residents.

 No items found.